 Rank/Title, such as the ones available in the image above (gold, silver, bronze) is awarded to a user when they have achieved a certain level of activity.
 Newcomers to a forum will often start with a “newbie” or “newcomer” designation, or "general" as seen above.
 The example above is a more simple case, but in most cases, you'll want to assign titles with names that fit your brand personality and customize them to meet the needs of your community.

-Developing Your Gamification Strategy
+Your Community Forum Gamification Strategy

 Gamification works, but not by simply throwing a few pictures or silly titles into the software.
 For gamification to be successful, it needs to be part of your broader community engagement strategy.